gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 1. If it is not done already, power up your Skytap environment.
 It could take about 5 minutes for all nodes to start up.
 The Master Node typically takes the longest to start, so if you can see, from the Skytap UI, the login prompt on the Master Node, then you can start to use the environment.
 1. The ICP infrastructure and all of the ICP4I components are configured to start when the environment starts.
 It typically takes around 30 minutes for all the components to be ready.
-8. You can tell if the ICP infrastructure is ready by going to the ICM Main Portal thus:
+8. You can tell if the ICP infrastructure is ready by going to the ICP Dashboard thus:
-	- On the Developer Image, start a Firefox browser, and navigate to the  ICP Main Portal at `https://mycluster.icp:8443`.
-If you can log in using the credentials `admin/admin` and see the ICP Dashboard, then the ICP infrastructure is ready.
+ - On the Developer Machine, start a Firefox browser, and navigate to the  ICP Main Portal at `https://mycluster.icp:8443`.
+ - Log in using the credentials `admin/admin`.
+ - On the top right, click the hamburger and select `Dashboard`.

+ If you can see the ICP Dashboard, then the ICP infrastructure is ready.
 1. You can also tell if the ICP infrastructure is ready by trying to log into it from a command line, thus:
  - On the Master Node, start a Terminal session and execute `sudo cloudctl login`.
  - Provide the password for student: **Passw0rd!**.